freeCodeCamp/2018-jamstack-hackathon/README.md

 Building great software isn't just about the code you write.
 Your planned approach to building it that is equally if not more important.
 So here's what this means for you as a hacker at this hackathon:
 * Judges will pose a number of questions for you, and share them with you in the Discord group
 * Judges will visit teams and ask you these questions to see how you are handling your approach to building your app.
 Do you have a plan of action?
 Are you organized in your list of responsibilities and dividing tasks?
 Are the goals realistic given the limited time frame?
-* This will take place shortly after lunch.
+* These ad-hoc interviews will take place shortly after lunch on Saturday.
+We will livestream the

-# Hackathon Rules & Guidelines
-Please read this repository in its entirety, including the other files.
-It includes specific instructions to get set up.
+* Your answers to these questions will be a small percentage of your overall judging score.

 ## Code of Conduct
 By attending the hackathon, or participating remotely, you affirm that you have read and agree to our Code of Conduct, and you will abide by its guidelines laid out here: https://jamstackconf.com/code-of-conduct

 Note: This code applies to both in-person and online interaction.
+Violations will not be tolerated.

 ## Purpose
 The Hackathon is designed to be a fun and educational environment.
 Of course there will also be competition for prizes -- but our main goal is education, building community, and learning to use some cool APIs and technologies!

 ## Perks

-Thanks exclusively to the generosity of GitHub, you will have coffee, breakfast, lunch, and light dinner on all three days! 👏*applause for GitHub*👏
+Thanks to the generosity of GitHub, you will have coffee, breakfast, lunch, and light dinner on all three days! 👏*applause for GitHub*👏

 Send them a thank you note for being the most amazing hosts on [Twitter](https://twitter.com/github)!

-Once hacking ends on Sunday, we'll celebrate with some beer and wine, and watch the top 6 teams get interviewed, and the top 3 teams present on stage!
+Once hacking ends on Sunday, we'll celebrate with some beer, wine, cocktails and mockatails, and watch the top 6 teams get interviewed.
+The interviews will be broadcast on the many monitors at GitHub's office.
+Then we'll reconvene to see the top 3 teams present on stage!

 ## Location
 GitHub HQ